heimdali/heimdali/doc/index.rst

 ====================================

-Heimdali is a set of commmand line tools to perform Image processing tools, based on ITK and HDF5
+Heimdali is a set of commmand line tools to perform Image processing tools, based on ITK and HDF5.

-User guide
+It also features some helper functions to work with ITK.

+Command line tools
 ####################################

 .. toctree::